Florida Beaches Guide - St. Pete Beach

 - Annual Sand Sculpture Contest (September/October): St. Pete Pier holds this event for the best of the best sand sculpture genius.

-St. Pete Beach Nightlife: Beach bar hot spots keep the volume pumping well into the night.
+Beach bar hot spots keep the volume pumping well into the night.
 The Hurricane Lounge in Pass-A-Grille is always up for party goers.
 Madeira is home to the John's Pass Village and Boardwalk, which offers up some trendy restaurants and unique bars.
+Many of the resorts and major hotels offer clubs to keep your energy going late into the night.

-For more information or help planning your next Florida getaway, visit Pinellas County Chamber of Commerce.
+For more information or help planning your next Florida getaway, visit:

 - Fort Walton Beach